-This four-acre field has several names: Rivermead is what the owners call it.
-It is often known as Bulls Bridge Meadow from the name of the farm opposite (it was once part of that farm's land).
-We have chosen King's Field as this is the name it was known by in the Victorian Tithe Map.
+King's Field is actually two fields, one either side of the Steeple Bumpstead Brook.
+A bit over four-acres, the reserve is often known as Bulls Bridge Meadow from the name of the farm opposite (it was once part of that farm's land).
+We have chosen King's Field as this is the name it was known by on the 1840s Victorian Tithe Map.
 At that time it was pasture but had a spell as arable land in the 20th century before reverting to grassland (now pasture) about 14 years ago.

-- King's Field north is a grassy meadow with many cricket bat wollow trees.
+- King's Field north is a grassy meadow with many cricket-bat willow trees.

 - King's Field south is a lush meadow now being used as pasture by some of our sheep

-- Both we and the Walkers want to increase the variety of wild flowers in the grassland and we are confident that traditional grazing (and hay-making) will help do this.
+- Both we and the and owners want to increase the variety of wild flowers in the grassland and we are confident that traditional grazing (and hay-making) will help do this.

 - There is no public access at present (except for the corner by the gate where a public footpath starts).
 Walden Countryside members and friends may only visit in connection with tending the sheep or as part of a work-party.

 - The entrance gate is across a concrete bridge directly opposite Bulls Bridge Farm

 We want to make Kings Field more like Noakes Grove - visitor and child friendly:

 - Public access, with some permissive paths, welcoming signs and guide leaflets at the gate

 - The stream through the middle of the reserve is one of its most important features.
 We plan to create a footbridge over it for visitors and our sheep to use.